tricsi/back/Readme.md

 In 2091 a meteor landed on earth, and an alien lifeform appeared with it.
 Not so far away from the meteor, the alien lifeform has been settled in a cave.
-An elite squad of 3 men have beeen sent to the cave to secure the area for further research.
+An elite squad of 3 men have been sent to the cave to secure the area for further research.
 But then suddenly...

 ## Controls